Lunch | Main Dish

 Notes

-• Rice.
-Day-old, cold rice works best.
-Fresh rice tends to be too soft and can get mushy when stir-fried.
+• Day-old, cold rice works best.
+Fresh rice tends to be soft and can get mushy when stir-fried, but it’ll still work if that’s what you have.

-• Protein options.
-You can swap the chicken for shrimp, diced pork, or tofu.
+• You can swap the chicken for shrimp, diced pork, or tofu.
 Just adjust cooking times—shrimp only takes a few minutes.

-• Make it spicy.
-Stir in sriracha, chili garlic sauce, or red pepper flakes to add heat.
+• Stir in sriracha, chili garlic sauce, or red pepper flakes to add heat.

-• Vegetables.
-Use any combination of frozen or fresh vegetables—bell peppers, broccoli, or mushrooms are great additions.
+• Use any combination of frozen or fresh vegetables—bell peppers, broccoli, or mushrooms are great additions.

-• Wok or skillet?
-A wok allows for high-heat, even cooking and makes it easier to toss ingredients, but a large frying pan works too.
+• A wok allows for high-heat, even cooking and makes it easier to toss ingredients, but a large frying pan works too.
+I also use my large cast iron skillet all the time.

 Nutrition